Flo: A data-driven limited-area storm surge model: Summary and Conclusions

-We present \textit{Flo}, a data driven storm surge model capable of simulating reliable storm surge predictions for the limited area model domain covering the North Sea, the Norwegian Sea and the Barents Sea.
-Flo produces storm surge simulations at a horizontal resolution of 4 km, and a temporal resolution of 1 hour.
-The model is built using the Anemoi framework \citep{lang2024}, and utilizes a graph neural network to predict storm surge.
-The training of Flo is based on the NORA3 hindcast \citep{haakenstad21nora3, haakenstad22} for atmospheric forcing (MSLP and 10 meter winds), and the NORA-Surge hindcast \citep{kristensen2024} for storm surge.
-Both hindcasts cover the 43 year period from 1979 to 2022, and we utilize the 20 year period from 1990 to 2009 for training and validation.
-The years 2010-2022 was reserved for evaluation.
-Hindcasts covering the period from 2010 to 2018 created by Flo have been evaluated qualitatively and validated against both the NORA-Surge hindcast and a data set of observations of storm surge from 98 water level stations.
-The evaluation demonstrate that Flo has similar -- or slightly better -- skill than its numerical counterpart, here represented by the NORA-Surge hindcast.
+The data-driven storm surge model \textit{Flo} is presented, capable of simulating reliable residual water level predictions for the limited area model domain covering the North Sea, the Norwegian Sea and the Barents Sea.
+Flo produces water level simulations at a horizontal resolution of 4 km, and a temporal resolution of 1 hour.
+The model is built using the Anemoi framework \citep{lang2024}, and utilizes a graph neural network to predict the residual water level.
+The training of Flo is based on the NORA3 hindcast \citep{haakenstad21nora3, haakenstad22} for atmospheric forcing (MSLP and 10-meter winds), and the NORA-Surge hindcast \citep{kristensen2024} for the residual water level.
+Both hindcasts cover the 43-year period from 1979 to 2022, and we utilize the 20-year period from 1990 to 2009 for training and validation.
+The years 2010-2022 were reserved for evaluation.

+Hindcasts covering the period from 2010 to 2018 created by Flo have been evaluated qualitatively and validated against both the NORA-Surge hindcast and a dataset of observations of residual water level from 98 water level stations.
+The evaluation demonstrates that Flo yields slightly better skill with regards to RMSE than its numerical counterpart, here represented by the NORA-Surge hindcast.
 When averaging over the entire time period of the Flo hindcast, and all stations, NORA-Surge yields an RMSE of 12.6 cm, while Flo yields an RSME of 12.4 cm.
-This improvement holds even when masking out the time periods with observed absolute values of storm surge of less than 10 and 30 cm.
-We note that this improvement is likely an effect of smoothing of the model fields, reducing the effect of double penalty.
+This improvement holds even when masking out the time periods with observed absolute values of residual water level of less than 10 and 30 cm.
+We note that this improvement is likely an effect of slight smoothing of the model fields, which is common in GNN models, reducing the effect of double penalty.

-The case study of the extreme winter storm Xaver of December 2013 shows that Flo is capable to predict an extreme and rare storm surge event with similar quality as NORA-Surge.
+The case study of the extreme winter storm Xaver of December 2013 shows that Flo is capable of predicting an extreme and rare storm surge event with similar quality as NORA-Surge.
 For some stations, Flo delivers better predictions.